-Do you remember Willie Wonka and his Everlasting Gobstoppers?
-Well, I’ve got the propane tank equivalent.
+Remember Willie Wonka and his Everlasting Gobstoppers?
+Well, I have the propane tank equivalent.
 We last traded out the propane tank in September – nearly 11 months ago.
 Granted, we didn’t use it prodigiously throughout the winter (it was freaking cold this year – even if you did live in Florida), but the thing has been near-empty for the last two months.
 Every time I use it, I assume I’ll have to finish the dinner in the oven when the tank fizzles.
 But it just keeps going and going (Maybe the Blue Rhino is somehow related to the Energizer Bunny).

 I know, I know: we should just pick up a spare tank.
 I just can’t bring myself to spend an additional 50 bucks for a second tank when we can trade in the empty for $20 (and heaven forbid we trade the tank before it’s empty).
 So I just keep playing Russian Roulette every time I decide to grill.

 This week, I finally decided to dare the thing to run out – I invited some friends over and planned on grilling.
 I figured that meant it would poop out about 5 minutes into preheating.
 Then I could finally get some peace of mind, and trade out this possessed propane tank.

 I fumbled through the freezer and realized I still had some pork sirloin steaks that I’d picked up a little while back.
 Now I like the flavor of pork sirloin, but I don’t think it’s a particularly pretty piece of meat – to me, it always looks like it’s been cobbled together.
 Like I said, its saving grace is that it tastes great, and it holds up well to marinating, so that’s what I decided to do.